jscs-dev/jscs-jsdoc/README.md

 ### checkParamExistence

-Ensures all parameters are documented.
+Checks all parameters are documented.

 Type: `Boolean`